phuclevinh2000/phuclevinh2000/README.md

 <br />

-Hi, I'm [Phuc Le](https://phucleportfolio.netlify.app/), a passionate self-taught full stack web developer and a freelance software engineer from Finland. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+Hi, I'm [Phuc Le](https://phucleportfolio.netlify.app/), a passionate self-taught full stack web developer and a freelance software engineer from Finland.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the projects I build.

 I am doing my internship at Integrify Oy with the Full Stack Developer role.